Course Design Intensive for Faculty

 Program goals

-The purpose of a well designed course is to support learning.
-As such, strong course design is learner centered.
-While many variables influence course design, alignment between learning outcomes, assessment approaches, and teaching and learning activities is the backbone of a well designed course.
+The purpose of a well-designed course is to support learning.
+As such, strong course design is learner-centred.
+While many variables influence course design, alignment between learning outcomes, assessment approaches, and teaching and learning activities are the backbone of a well-designed course.

-During the 3-day Course Design Intensive (CDI), you will be designing or revising a course using principles of a learner-centred approach.
+During the Course Design Intensive (CDI), you will design or revise your course using principles of a learner-centred approach.

 By the end of the CDI, you will be able to: